Follow these steps to make sure you are prepared to leave for your study abroad program.

 - Complete all post-acceptance steps from your program provider (if applicable).

-- Read all post-acceptance materials, the study abroad handbook and the study abroad website thoroughly.
+- Read all post-acceptance materials, the Study Abroad Handbook (pdf) and the Study Abroad website thoroughly.

 - Submit your Course Approval Form to the Center for International Education.
 Work with your academic advisor to choose your classes abroad.